 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Pierre Baillargeon: The most important thing to remember is to take care when generating the input file (steps 2.1 and 2.2).
+Ensuring the list of plate barcodes and wells is correct will ensure that the correct wells are illuminated in the microplates.
+(Step: __) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera